chinwuchen/InsightProject/README.md

 # InsightProject
-This is the project I am working at Insight
+This is the project I am working on at Insight.